jakedykstra/Crypto-Market-Trading-Simulator/README.md

 #### Note: to run the repo you will need the follow:
 * to have a mysql server running
 * to install the npm packages for react/express package.jsons
-* to have a.env file with the db name/username/password
+* to have a .env file with the db name/username/password
 * to type to the cli "npm run dev"